 Klausmeyer Dairy Farm & Pumpkin Patch

 The family-friendly fun extends past Wichita’s city limits to Clearwater (southwest of Wichita) where Klausmeyer Dairy Farm & Pumpkin Patch offers activities for everyone.
-Be sure to take a look at special events, including the 7th Annual Halloween Costume Contest Oct.
-28-29, a free movie on Sept.
-23 and discounted weekend ticket prices for grandparents, first responders, teachers, veterans and more.
+Be sure to take a look at special events, including haunted activities on Oct.
+4, 11, 18 and 25.
 Some of the activities free with admission include pig races, milking demonstrations and a hay bale maze.
 Barrel rides, zombie paintball and other features are available for an additional fee.
-New activities this year include a toddler race, a music wall, additional carnival games and playgrounds and more.
+Immerse yourself in farm life by booking a stay at their on-site cabin!
+Pro tip: fill out their online waiver form in advance of your visit to make your Klausmeyer experience a breeze.

 Marietta Farm Pumpkin Patch

 Head just east of Wichita for an exciting pumpkin patch with activities for all ages that is open through October.
 This pumpkin patch sits off Kellogg Avenue/Highway 54 and has tons of free activities for all ages.
-Buy extra tickets in packages for all the additional fun or spend the day enjoying fall with a collection of free activities at Marietta Farm Pumpkin Patch in Andover.
-Just a few of the activities included free with admission: Corn pit, tricycle races, inflatable bouncers, tire swings, wagon rides, water races, hay bale bowling and zip line.
+Buy coins for additional fun, such as bumper cars and paint ball, or spend the day enjoying fall with a collection of free activities at Marietta Farm Pumpkin Patch in Andover.
+Just a few of the activities included free with admission: Corn crib, tricycles, inflatable bouncers, tire swings, wagon rides, water races, hay bale animals and zip line.

 Meadowlark Farm Pumpkin Patch

 Pick your own apples, peaches, pumpkins and other fruits during other seasons at Meadowlark Farm Pumpkin Patch.
 With activities for all ages, parents will love to sit back and relax on a gorgeous fall day at a picnic space as the kids experience the playground area or explore the nature trail.
-An entry fee of $2.50 per person gets you picking buckets, baskets, totes, access to the patch and a ride on the tractor out to the pumpkin patch on Saturday and Sunday where you can find the perfect pumpkin to complete your fall décor.
+The farm is open year-round, and the pumpkin patch is available during October each year – beginning on Oct.
+4 in 2025.
+An entry fee of $3.50 per person gets you picking buckets, baskets, totes, access to the patch and a ride on the tractor out to the pumpkin patch on Saturday and Sunday where you can find the perfect pumpkin to complete your fall décor.
 For an extra fee, purchase apples, pumpkins, gourds and other produce, snacks, hard cider and more.
+Large pumpkins cost by weight per pound, small pumpkins are $4.00, and some specialty pumpkins are individually priced.

 Mr. Gourdman’s Pumpkin Patch

 Great for a family outing away from the hustle and bustle of city life, Mr. Gourdman’s Pumpkin Patch sits near a 15-acre lake and a working horse ranch.
-Visit the pumpkin patch and enjoy a variety of activities including hay rack rides, canoes, boats and kayaks (dependent on water level).
+Visit the pumpkin patch and enjoy a variety of activities including hay rack rides, canoes, corn hole, a nature trail and more.
 You’ll also find a picnic area, so pack a cooler and enjoy a meal in a serene farm setting.
-While concessions, pumpkins and produce are available for purchase, activities like fishing (bring your own tackle), a corn maze and hayrack rides are free.
+While snacks, beverages, pumpkins and produce are available for purchase, activities like fishing (bring your own tackle), a corn maze and hayrack rides are included with $10 admission (ages 3 and under free).

 P and M Pumpkin Ranch

 Take the 45-minute drive north of Wichita to Moundridge and experience P & M Pumpkin Ranch.
-Adults and kids alike will have no problem finding hours of fun on this sprawling family farm.
-Visitors can shoot hoops in the P & M Sports Barn, bounce around on one of three jump pads, enjoy miniature golf, slide down the Outlaw Chute Slide, feed goats, watch pig races and much more.
-Most activities are included with admission, which is $15 per person (ages 2 and under free).
+Adults and kids alike will have no problem finding hours of fun on this sprawling, western-themed family farm.
+Visitors can bounce around on one of three jump pads, enjoy miniature golf, slide down the Outlaw Chute Slide, feed goats, watch pig races and much more.
+Most activities are included with admission, which is $16.99 per person (ages 2 and under free).
 Food and sweet treats including hot dogs, burgers, kettle corn and funnel cakes are available for purchase.
 Private campfires, perfect for entertaining groups, can also be reserved.

-Named the state’s top pumpkin patch by Reader’s Digest, Walter’s Pumpkin Patch offers 70 acres of play areas and endless fun for kids and adults of all ages Wednesday-Sunday through Oct.
-29. There’s always fun to be had at this popular pumpkin patch like romping on the mountains and playground, paddle boats, exploring the walking trail, petting the animals, having some great pumpkin soup or a hot dog, or browsing their unique gift shop.
-Located approximately 45 minutes northeast of Wichita, Walter’s Farm also hosts numerous events during the fall to keep the fun going!
-This year, the farm is partnering with Tanganyika Wildlife Park for four days of interactive animal experiences.
+Named the state’s top pumpkin patch by Reader’s Digest, Walters' Pumpkin Patch offers 70 acres of play areas and endless fun for kids and adults of all ages Wednesday-Sunday through Nov.
+1. There’s always fun to be had at this popular pumpkin patch like romping on the mountains and playground, paddle boats, exploring the walking trail, petting the animals, having some great pumpkin soup or a hot dog or browsing their unique gift shop.
+Located approximately 45 minutes northeast of Wichita, Walter’s Farm also hosts numerous events during the fall.
+They are always adding new activities to keep the fun going!

 Patrons watch a performance during the Hays, Hooves, and Halloween event at Old Cowtown Museum